-- Embrace humanistic-altruistic values by practicing with care, compassion, and kindness. - Engage in positive, constructive, professional relationships with people from diverse groups, instilling the belief that change is possible and honoring their different belief systems. - Engage in the helping process through partnerships with clients and client systems, and by being authentically present in their interactions. - Conceptualize the broader implications of current practice situations and take action to influence policy that contributes to social, economic, spiritual, and environmental justice. - Use evidence-based practice, critical thinking, and creativity to accurately assess and intervene with clients facing complex problems in multi-system settings. - Practice in an ethical and professional manner, guided by the NASW Code of Ethics, jurisdictional laws, an ethic of care, accepted professional standards, agency policies, and the need for accountability to stakeholders. - Intervene in ways that help clients get their basic needs met, improve their life conditions and honor their self-determination, at micro, mezzo, and macro levels. - When empirical evidence is absent, engage in scientific inquiry to advance knowledgebuilding in the profession, while remaining open to spiritual unknowns.
+- a.
+Embrace humanistic-altruistic values by practicing with care, compassion, and kindness. - b.
+Engage in positive, constructive, professional relationships with people from diverse groups, instilling the belief that change is possible and honoring their different belief systems. - c.
+Engage in the helping process through partnerships with clients and client systems, and by being authentically present in their interactions. - d.
+Conceptualize the broader implications of current practice situations and take action to influence policy that contributes to social, economic, spiritual, and environmental justice. - e.
+Use evidence-based practice, critical thinking, and creativity to accurately assess and intervene with clients facing complex problems in multi-system settings. - f.
+Practice in an ethical and professional manner, guided by the NASW Code of Ethics, jurisdictional laws, an ethic of care, accepted professional standards, agency policies, and the need for accountability to stakeholders. - g.
+Intervene in ways that help clients get their basic needs met, improve their life conditions and honor their self-determination, at micro, mezzo, and macro levels. - h.
+Engage in scientific inquiry to advance knowledge-building in the profession, while remaining open to spiritual unknowns.